 Before the Houston Airport System enters into any License Agreement with any party, the airport system will require a copy of the entire script that will be used for the production or an executive-generated summary of its content.
 The Houston Airport System reserves the right to refuse to enter into any License Agreement with any party for any reason if it considers the proposed production to not be in the best interests of the Houston Airport System and/or the government of the City of Houston.

-Duplicate, signed and dated originals of the License Agreement, reproduced by hard copy, by fax or by e-mail, will each be of equal force and effect as the original License Agreement.
+Duplicate, signed and dated originals of the License Agreement, reproduced by hard copy by e-mail, will each be of equal force and effect as the original License Agreement.

 The Houston Airport System reserves the right to prohibit access to any portion of airport property at its discretion, and will not grant access to any part of the facility or property which does not meet with the approval of the Houston Police Department, Houston Fire Department, the U.S. Department of Homeland Security and its member agencies, the Federal Aviation Administration (FAA) and any governmental or law enforcement agency with jurisdiction.